 AI in communication and change

-The use of AI in media and communication promises unprecedented opportunities for social and behavioural change.
+The use of Artificial Intelligence in media and communication promises unprecedented opportunities for social and behavioural change.
 Our leading question is how the benefits of digital media technology can be used optimally, while keeping potential risks at a minimum.
+We focus on strategic and popular communication.

-Focusing on strategic and popular communication, we investigate how ‘cognitive communication’ can contribute to a healthy, fulfilling, and sustainable lifestyle and living environment.
+We investigate how ‘cognitive communication’ can contribute to a healthy, fulfilling, and sustainable lifestyle and living environment.
+We consider AI as an object of study, as well as a tool for innovative research, education, and societal impact.

 AI in healthcare policy and management